 Improper lifting technique, lifting when you are too tired or lifting more than you are capable of doing are the three usual reasons for injury or pain to occur.
 Damage may occur to the spine itself, to the back muscles, to the connective tissues or to other structures in the body, such as the internal organs.
 In some cases, significant trauma, like hernias or intervertebral disc damage, may occur during weight lifting.

 This article explores the risks and benefits of resistance training and how the activity can create or exacerbate back pain in some patients.
+If you want to prevent or treat weight lifting back pain, this is the right article for you.

 The spine is designed to easily handle extra weight.
 It is healthy to use moderate weight training to increase muscular and skeletal strength.
 However, there is a point when the weight lifting becomes detrimental.
 Using heavy weights, or lifting when your muscles are overtired, are very common causes of weight lifting back pain.